INRIA/scikit-learn-mooc/jupyter-book/overfit/overfit_wrap_up_quiz.md

 +++

-Create a scikit-learn pipeline where a `StandardScaler` will be used to scale the data followed by a `KNearestNeighborsClassifier`.
-Use the default hyperparameter
+Create a scikit-learn pipeline where a `StandardScaler` will be used to scale the data followed by a `KNeighborsClassifier`.
+Use the default hyperparameter.

 ```{admonition} Question
 Inspect the parameters of the created pipeline.
 What is the value of K, the